-1. You have a leak
+1. You Have a Leak

-Leaks are one of the main contributors to high water bills.
+Leaks are one of the main contributors to a high water bill.
 It makes sense, too.
 If you think about the parts of your home that use the most water, your bathroom, kitchen, and outdoor watering system probably come to mind.
-What you may not realize, though, is that leaks don’t always appear as obvious drips or puddles.
-Here are some indicators that you may be dealing with an issue.

 Toilets